MicrosoftDocs/defender-docs/defender-for-iot/discover-vulnerabilities-overview.md

 The Microsoft Defender portal displays Microsoft Defender for IoT security vulnerabilities in the **Endpoints > Weaknesses** page.

 Vulnerabilities are listed based on their publicly registered Common Vulnerability and Exposures(CVEs) ID.
-The public registry of CVEs can be accessed from [https://www.cve.org/](https://www.cve.org/).

 The **Weaknesses** page lists the detected security vulnerabilities across all devices, endpoints, applications and other sources on your network.

-For each CVE, the **Weaknesses** page displays a severity rating, a CVSS score (10 is most severe), and the number of exposed devices.
-Use the metrics to prioritize dealing with these security vulnerabilities.
+The data can be filtered according to device groups based on the created sites.

 The OT security administrator uses the list of detected vulnerabilities in the **Weaknesses** page to send a remediation request for the relevant team to handle.